Hay fever; Nasal congestion - allergies

 Allergic rhinitis is the way some people respond to outdoor or indoor allergens:

-- Outdoor triggers of allergic rhinitis include ragweed, grass, tree pollen, and mold spores.
+- Outdoor triggers of allergic rhinitis include pollens from ragweed, grass, trees, and mold spores.
 Outdoor allergens cause seasonal allergic rhinitis (also known as hay fever), which typically occurs during the spring to the early summer, and late summer to early fall.

 Common symptoms of allergic rhinitis include: